 The Art Institute of Chicago was established in 1879 and is one of the USA’s oldest and largest art museums.

-This renowned museum houses an extraordinary collection of artifacts from across the world, different cultures and across time.
+This renowned museum houses an extraordinary collection of artifacts from worldwide, different cultures and time.

 The large collection of exhibits here is ever-changing, so this is a place you might consider visiting several times.

-There are also dining options on-site for those who would like to combine a meal and a visit to the art museum.
+There are also dining options on-site for those who would like to combine a meal and visit the art museum.

 The Art Insitute of Chicago is at 111 S Michigan Ave, Chicago, IL 60603.